 Install the latest service packs and updates for your version of Outlook

-Update Outlook, Internet Explorer, and other Windows components
+Update Outlook, Internet Explorer, other web browsers, and other Windows components

 Tighten e-mail attachment security

 - Block additional file types by adding extensions to the Level1Add key.